etopian/wordpressdocker/docs/index.md

 ##WP-CLI

 WP-CLI is included in the Alpine Linux image.
-You need the following option when running the Alpine Linux container to not see the error when trying to use it.
+To use it from inside the container in a safe way.

 ```
--e TERM=xterm
+docker exec -it <container_name> bash
+su nginx
+cd /DATA
+wp-cli
 ```

 ## Redis